 You may not know, but acrolein elasticized paint is an exclusive product specifically designed for concrete applications.
 It’s a paint formulated to prevent mold inhibition and fungal development.

 These are oil-based paints that carry toxic chemicals.
-So if it’s your chosen paint, we discourage you from using them without protective gear.
+So if it’s your chosen paint, make sure you wear proper protective gear.

 Masonry Paint